godotengine/godot-docs/tutorials/3d/global_illumination/using_lightmap_gi.rst

 .. note::

-    The LightmapGI node only bakes nodes under its parent.
-    This is because some people may require several separate lightmaps in the same scene.
+    The LightmapGI node only bakes nodes that are on the same level as the LightmapGI node (siblings), or nodes that are children of the LightmapGI node.
+This allows you to use several LightmapGI nodes to bake different parts of the scene, independently from each other.

 First of all, before the lightmapper can do anything, the objects to be baked need a UV2 layer and a texture size.
 A UV2 layer is a set of secondary texture coordinates